🇮🇪COURTS

 After you file

-• File any required reports following the arrest
+• File any subsequent court reports on the arrest outcome.

 Source and verification log